#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

-An important other consequence of the Murnaghan-Nakayama rule is that it allows to combinatorially describe sufficient conditions to decide when a given character has to vanish on certain permutations. \begin{example} Consider the partition $\lambda =(2^2,1^{n-4})$.
+Another important consequence of the Murnaghan--Nakayama rule is that it allows one to combinatorially describe sufficient conditions to decide when a given character has to vanish on certain permutations. \begin{example} Consider the partition $\lambda =(2^2,1^{n-4})$.
 Then, in fact, $\chi_\lambda(\rho)= 0$ for any permutation in which each cycle has length at least $3$.
-Indeed, any border-strip tableaux should be filled in with $\rho_1 >2$ many $1$s.
+Indeed, any border-strip tableaux should be filled in with more than two $1$s.
 Then in the second column of the shape, $1$ or $2$ squares remain empty while the first two squares in the first column are filled with $1$s.
-Therefore, a border strip of size $1$ or $2$ should be filled with a number, but there is no such short cycle in $\rho$.
+Therefore, a border-strip of size $1$ or $2$ should be filled with a number, but there is no such short cycle in $\rho$.
 That is, there is no border-strip tableau of shape $\lambda$ and type $\rho$, and thus, the sum in equation~\ref{eq:non-recursive-MN} is empty. \end{example} We generalize this observation and put into the theorem that some of the characters are vanishing for the shape $(w,\mathbf{1}+\lambda_d)$. \begin{theorem} Let $\lambda= (w,\mathbf{1}+\lambda_d)$ be a partition, and let $\rho$ be a permutation such that the size of its $|\lambda_d|+w-1$-spectrum is less than $|\lambda_d|$.
-Then

-\end{theorem} \begin{proof} Without loss of generality, we may assume that the longest cycle of $\rho$ is larger than $w+h(\lambda_d)$, based on Theorem~\ref{theo:characters-as-k-spectrum-func}.
+Then $ \chi_\lambda(\rho)=0. $ \end{theorem} \begin{proof} Without loss of generality, we may assume that the longest cycle of $\rho$ is larger than $w+h(\lambda_d)$, based on Theorem~\ref{theo:characters-as-k-spectrum-func}.
 Then the border-strip containing $1$s can cover at most $w-1$ of the squares not in the first column.
 The remaining at least $|\lambda_d|$ squares should be covered with border-strips each of them covering at most $|\lambda_d|+w-1$ squares.
 However, there are too few such border-strips.
 That is, there is no border-strip tableau of shape $(w,\mathbf{1}+\lambda_d)$ and type $\rho$, therefore, the sum in equation~\ref{eq:non-recursive-MN} is empty and thus $0$. \end{proof}